SebZG/README-generator/README.md

   - If you do not save, your input will NOT be registered and will be prompted to provide input again.
 - Step 4
   - When all prompts are answered a `README.md` will be generated and saved to the `./generated-readme` folder.

-### Other Notes

-If you need to change the save path or name of file you may do so in the `index.js` file.

 ## Technologies/Languages